Affinage

 2. 1996 High

-Evidence cDNA cloning, baculovirus expression, RNA binding assays, pre-splicing complex assembly
+Evidence cDNA isolation, baculovirus expression, RNA binding assays and complex assembly with multiple isoforms

 PMID:8752089